thatgirldorian/stream-eet/README.md

 This is a streaming application built with React that allows you to create an account with Google Oauth.
 You can view all the streams on the application via a general feed.
 You can also create a new stream, edit it, and delete it.
 This app is broken into three parts:

-- The UI that the user can see in their browser, which is made with React and Redux
+- The UI that the user sees in their browser, which is made with React and Redux
 - A small web server that lists all the videos you can watch created with The JSON Server
 - A RTMP (Real-time messaging protocol) server that handles video streaming